 Decades later, the train was pulled out of service owing to falling numbers.
-Soon enough though, the train service was back up and running, and has been running ever since, ferrying passengers all year through, to the Grand Canyon.
+Soon enough, though, the train service was back up and running and had been running ever since, ferrying passengers all year through to the Grand Canyon.
 Today, guests have the luxury of enjoying the pomp and grandeur of a bygone era at the Grand Canyon Railway Hotel, located right by the train depot, in addition to the train ride to the Grand Canyon.

 All Aboard the Grand Canyon Railway

 Make bookings in advance for a ride on the Grand Canyon Railway Train.
-This popular train ride is packed on most days During peak season a second train is put into service.
-A good option is to book a vacation package that covers your stay at the hotel, train rides, and meals.
+This popular train ride is packed on most days.
+During peak season, a second train is put into service.
+A good option is to book a vacation package covering your stay at the hotel, train rides, and meals.
 There are several coach classes to choose from, each with different facilities and pricing.

 The Train Journey

-On board this memorable ride, there is a whole lot to see and experience, as the train traverses through different landscapes.
-While the ride starts at an elevation of 7000 feet, it will drop down and rise up again as it travels through the pine forests of Ponderosa to the wide-open Prairie and the back to the Pinion pine forest, before its final approach to the Grand Canyon National Park.
+There is a whole lot to see and experience onboard this memorable ride as the train traverses through different landscapes.
+While the ride starts at an elevation of 7000 feet, it will drop down and rise again as it travels through the pine forests of Ponderosa to the wide-open Prairie and the back to the Pinion pine forest before its final approach to the Grand Canyon National Park.

-In addition to changing landscapes, keep a look out for elk, mountain lions, squirrels, mule deer, and skunks too.
-Amongst birds, California condors are common, as are bald eagles and horned owls and ravens.
+In addition to changing landscapes, keep a lookout for elk, mountain lions, squirrels, mule deer, and skunks.
+Amongst birds, California condors are common, as are bald eagles and horned owls, and ravens.

 Entertainment & Train Robbers

-Once you’ve had your fill of looking out of the train windows, there is plenty on onboard entertainment to make this a memorable journey.
+Once you’ve had your fill of looking out of the train windows, there is plenty of onboard entertainment to make this a memorable journey.
 Since the train travels through cowboy country, of course, there will be cowboys on board!
-Be careful, you may even have to live through a train robbery.
-Don’t worry it’s all part of the fun when you ride the Grand Canyon Railway.
+Be careful; you may even have to live through a train robbery.
+Don’t worry.
+It’s all part of the fun when you ride the Grand Canyon Railway.

 The attendants on board the train share plenty of regional knowledge and historical facts about the train and the area with guests.
 A highlight of the train ride is the live music.
-From a guitar to a banjo, fiddle and even a squeezebox, the live musicians provide a great atmosphere aboard the train.
+The live musicians provide a great atmosphere aboard the train, from a guitar to a banjo, fiddle, and even a squeezebox.